How Selling With Redfin Works (Review of the Good and Bad)

 Redfin has a network of agents located throughout the country ready to assist you with each step of the home selling process.
 These agents pride themselves in using Redfin’s technology to achieve results.
-In this article, we will introduce you to Redfin and explain how this discount real estate brokerage uses technology to change the way we sell homes.
+In this article, we will introduce you to Redfin and review how this discount real estate brokerage works by using technology to change the traditional home selling process.

 Do You Want To Sell A Home And Save On Commissions?